abhididdigi/abhididdigi.github.io/_posts/2011-11-07-way-to-use-xpath-basics.md

 }
 ```

-This is a basic code.
-You can count the nodes as well and use them in the loops.
-But I feel this way's clean, the oldschool's way with less functions and more code ;-)
+This is basic code.
+You can also count the nodes and use them in the loops.
+But I feel this way is cleaner—the old-school way with fewer functions and more code.

-Hope this helped Hiranya.
+I hope this helped, Hiranya.

 Cheers,
 Service-Now Diary